 The Plan leases its office facilities in Chicago, Illinois under a fifteen-year non-cancellable agreement in effect through February 28, 2026.
 The base rent has an abatement provision of 17 months.
 The base rent of \$159,664 per year increases approximately 2% each year.
 Real estate taxes and maintenance charges are additional costs to the base rent and are subject to annual escalation and are expensed as incurred.
-Total real estate taxes and maintenance charges for the years ended December 31, 2022 and 2021 were \$232,883 and \$249,247, respectively.
+Total real estate taxes and maintenance charges ended December 31, 2023 and 2022 were \$265,575 and \$232,883, respectively.

 The Governmental Accounting Standards Board (GASB) issued Accounting Standards Update (GASB 87) related to Leases, to increase transparency and comparability among organizations by recognizing an intangible right-of-use asset and liability for leases on the Statements of Fiduciary Net Position and disclosing key information about leasing arrangements that are greater than one year in duration.
 GASB 87 specifically requires an organization to recognize a right-of-use asset and lease liability, initially measured at the present value of the lease payments in the Statements of Fiduciary Net Position.
-The guidance in the GASB is effective for fiscal years beginning after June 15, 2021.
-Due to the complexity of the new standard, the Plan has elected to apply the practical expedient that allows lessees to not retroactively apply GASB 87.
 As a result, the Plan recorded a right-of-use asset and related liability in the amount of \$917,188 by calculating the net present value using the discount rate of 1.39%.

 The right-of-use asset and the operating lease liability are being amortized over the remaining life of the lease agreement.
-As of December 31, 2022, the right-of-use asset, net of the landlord allowance, and accumulated amortization was \$730,659 and \$175,386, respectively, and the lease liability at December 31, 2022 is \$708,842.
+As of December 31, 2023, the right-of-use asset, net of the landlord allowance, and accumulated amortization was \$730,659 and \$350,772, respectively, and the lease liability at December 31, 2023 is \$493,636.

-NOTE 11.
+NOTE 10.
 CAPITAL ASSETS (CONTINUED)